 1. The 9 Streets – De 9 Straatjes

-Hartenstraat 7.
-Fabienne Chapot is known for fun and colorful designs that put you immediately on a good mood.
+Dutch designer Fabienne Chapot is known for her fun and colorful designs that put you immediately on a good mood.
 I love their coordinated sets and matching accessories.
+When you enter their store you feel immediately that laid back and joyous Amsterdam vibe.
+You need to bring a piece of it back home!

-Berenstraat 18.
-Empowering underwear for strong modern women in a beautiful setting.
+Dutch designer Marlies Dekkers makes empowering underwear for strong modern women.
+The store has a beautiful decor and very capable team of fit experts ready to make your lingerie dreams come true.
 Cup size galore from A to G with coveted signature straps and a selection of seductive couture lingerie.

 Marlies Dekkers sexy creations are also available at the department store De Bijenkorf